dirs-dev/dirs-rs/README.md

 ## Build

-It's possible to cross-compile this library if the necessary toolchains are insatlled with rustup.
+It's possible to cross-compile this library if the necessary toolchains are installed with rustup.
 This is helpful to ensure a change hasn't broken code on a different platform.

 The following commands will build this library on Linux, macOS and Windows: